Real Name | Nicholas King Nolte |

 Fact Sheet

-- Wondering what Nick Nolte's full name is?
-Nick Nolte's full name is Nicholas King Nolte
+- Nick Nolte's real name is Nicholas King Nolte

 - Nick Nolte was born on 1941-2-8

-- Nick Nolte is currently Divorced (Rebecca Linger)
+- Nick Nolte's relationship status is Divorced (Rebecca Linger)

-- Where did Nick Nolte go to school?
-Nick Nolte is a graduate of Arizona State University
+- Which school did Nick Nolte go to?
+Nick Nolte attended Arizona State University

-- Nick Nolte childrens names are Brawley, Sophie
+- Nick Nolte kids names are Brawley, Sophie

 FAQ